TatianaShavrina/taiga_site/index.md

 Taiga corpus is an ambitious project to become the largest fully available webcorpus constructed from open text sources.
 Taiga corpus is:
  - open source, CC BY-SA 3.0
- - big - about 500 million words by now
+ - big - about 5 billion words by now
  - sorted by datasets applicable to different machine laearning tasks
  - made by linguists, experienced in text crawling, parsing and filtering
  - rich with metainformation